Abdomenizer: Product

 The Abdomenizer is an almost flat, saddle-like piece of thermoformed plastic, about 2 by 3 ft, with handles and a depression for the tailbone.
 Colonello said in an interview in 2014 that the aim was to help people such as farmers consulting his practice in Ontario to do some exercise to develop core strength.
 He made one prototype and tested the product in his clinical practice before being approached to market the product.

 Many people used them as snow sleds, and a warning label was affixed advising against this use.

 Reception

 Six million were sold in 57 countries, mainly through direct response television advertising.
-The Abdominizer is no longer sold after Fitness Quest acquired the rights and then stopped production when sales dropped.
+The Abdomenizer is no longer sold after Fitness Quest acquired the rights and then stopped production when sales dropped.

-Expert opinion on the usefulness of the Abdominizer was mixed.
+Expert opinion on the usefulness of the Abdomenizer was mixed.
 The Los Angeles Times noted that "they won't make the exercise any easier and they won't magically "firm both upper and lower abdominals," as the box claims."
-The Telegraph suggest that using an Abdominizer might lead to overly fast movements, causing injury.
+The Telegraph suggest that using an Abdomenizer might lead to overly fast movements, causing injury.
 A physical therapist interviewed by Men's Health suggested that the device would not protect the back, but would reduce effort and so lower the effectiveness of exercise.
 Wired described it as "A symbol for TV shopping channels everywhere, a cheaply made, overpriced widget that is destined to be unpacked, tried exactly once, and consigned to the basement".